-1 "QWERTY" refers to the first six letters in the upper left hand row of the keyboard.
+&lt;sup>2 "QWERTY" refers to the first six letters in the upper left hand row of the keyboard.
 This the standard keyboard used in the United States.

 Most computer systems in use today allow data entry of many special characters.
-Computer operating systems recognize character sets that provide access to characters not found on the keyboard.
+Computer operating systems recognize character sets that include characters not found on the keyboard.
 ASCII and Unicode are two examples of commonly-used character sets.